 Structural Dynamics Testing

-Sine reduction (also called sine processing or sine data reduction) uses the COLA output of any VR controller to configure shaker control with a second instance of VibrationVIEW or a third-party product.
+Sine reduction (also called sine processing or sine data reduction) in VibrationVIEW uses a VR controller’s COLA output to configure shaker control with a second instance of VibrationVIEW or a third-party I/O unit.

 The main controller runs a sine sweep test, likely with user-defined tracking filters.
-The COLA signal tracks the drive frequency and instantly calculates the amplitude and phase at the frequency value.
-The VR I/O unit runs the same sine sweep using the COLA signal as the frequency reference, so the tracking filters are applied the same.
+The COLA signal (“sine tracking signal”) tracks the drive frequency and instantly calculates the amplitude and phase at the frequency value.
+The reference I/O unit runs the same sine sweep using the COLA signal as the frequency reference, applying the same tracking filters.

 Accurate frequency tracking ensures the identification of resonant frequencies for product development and qualification.